 Hello!
-I am an Associate Behavioral and Social Scientist at the RAND Corportion.
+I am an Behavioral and Social Scientist at the RAND Corporation.
 Previously, I worked as a postdoctoral fellow at Northwestern University's Institute for Policy Research.
 I received my Ph.D. in sociology from the University of Chicago in 2019.

-I also spend a good chunk of time developing statistical and mathematical techniques for analyzing relational data.
-My primary methodological interests lie in latent trait models for network data and sequence analysis.
-My work has appeared in outlets like American Journal of Preventive Medicine, Sociological Methodology, and Sociological Methods and Research.
+My research has spanned across diverse topics— from public health and criminal justice to public opinion and military recruiting— united by a passion for developing statistical solutions to questions about human behavior.
+I spend a good chunk of time developing statistical and mathematical techniques for analyzing relational data.
+My primary methodological interests lie in latent trait models, time series, network dynamics, and quasi-experimental methods.
+In addition to RAND reports, my work has appeared in outlets like American Journal of Public Health, American Journal of Preventive Medicine, and Sociological Methodology.

 To contact me, please use the form in the Contact Me page.